achtnullzwei/Doorman/docs/en/reference/entities.md

+---
+description: Reference guide for all entities, detailing their functions, usage, and configuration.
+---

 # Entities
 The Doorman firmware exposes many entities by default.
 On the sub-pages is a list of the available sensors and controls, along with an explanation of how to configure them.